 Fortunately, the Gozney Dome has been carefully engineered using high quality materials.
 The outside surface of the Dome (the shell) is made using a ceramic bonded coating, so it can withstand the elements without risk of damage or rust.
 The surface of the oven also feels very nice to the touch, in my opinion.

 The internal components of the Gozney Dome are all made using high quality 304 Stainless Steel.
 304 Stainless Steel has a minimum of 18% chromium, 8% nickel and is combined with a maximum of 0.08% carbon, which gives it the ability to withstand the extremely high temperatures of the Gozney Dome without degrading or melting.

 The baking surface of the Gozney Dome is made from an extra thick 1.2 inch cordierite baking stone that covers the interior surface from rim to rim.
 This means that nearly every inch of the Gozney Dome’s interior can be used for baking pizza at an extremely hot temperature.

 By contrast, the Ooni Karu 16’s baking stone is only 0.6 inches thick, so the Dome is able to absorb and retain more heat leading to a crispier crust and better oven spring.

 The Gozney Dome Stays “Cool” To The Touch

 One of the things I’ve come to expect from Gozney products is thick and ample insulation.
-The Gozney Roccbox, for example, is extremely heavy for its small size due to these thick layers of insulation and it’s one of the reasons that oven is a good fit for commercial purposes.
-Thick insulation means good retention which decreases the time needed to reheat the oven between pizzas.
+The Gozney Roccbox, for example, is extremely heavy for its small size due to these thick layers of insulation and it’s one of the reasons the oven is a good fit for commercial purposes.
+Thick insulation means good heat retention which decreases the time needed to reheat the oven between pizzas.

 The Gozney Dome is no exception to this trend as it has a very thick layer of insulation as well.